HUCISC333/cisc333-tools/Intro.md

 #### Installation

-Simply download and install the binarys from [atom.io](https://atom.io/).
+Simply download and install the binaries from [atom.io](https://atom.io/).

 Once installed I  would recommend install some additional packages.
 Press `Cmd+,` on Mac or `Ctrl+,`on all other platforms to open the setting tab.
 Locate the **Install ** section in the sidebar.
 From the search box find the following packages and click install.